Wattpad/ship-it/README.md

 <img src="https://media.giphy.com/media/143vPc6b08locw/giphy.gif" width="300">

 _Ship-it_ is Wattpad's tool for continuously deploying code.

+The technical background and architecture of Ship-it can be found in the overview documentation [here](./docs/OVERVIEW.md)

 ## Local Development